rosslambert/SDV-FriendMod/README.md

 * Have all NPCs meet up at Haley's house on Spring 6th to celebrate Ana's birthday.
 Currently behavior on Spring 6th is very broken.
 * Make art and special dialogue for dancing at the flower dance.
 * Improve all sprites.
+* During the Dance of the Moonlight Jellies, Zech disappears in the cutscene because the player stands at his location.
+So, uh, fix that at some point.

 ## Updates

+### V 0.3.7
+* Helped Jacob get to book club faster on Mondays.
+* Added the NPCs to the Valley Fair.
+Edited a line of Jas's dialogue in the fair.
+* Added the NPCs to Spirit's Eve.
+* Added the NPCs to the Ice Fishing Festival.
+* Added the NPCs to the Feast of the Winter Star.
+All NPCs are possible targets for the "secret gift exchange," and all NPCs can give you gifts for the exchange.
+All new NPCs are able to gift the tea set.

 ### V 0.3.6
 * Changed the name of the file as it appears in Vortex to "Ross's Friend Mod".